DallanQ/castles_of_burgundy/Manual.md

 Each building provides an advantage immediately after having been built.
 These are also shown symbolically at left on the player boards.

+> Image illustrating two buildings, one resembling a factory or warehouse with large doors and a red roof.
+Below these buildings, there is a set of cards or tiles, each marked with different symbols, implying that buildings have diverse functions based on their type.

 ### The Buildings (page 7)

 #### Warehouse (page 7)

 When a player adds a warehouse to his estate, he may immediately (without having to use a die!) sell one goods _type_ of his _choice_ out of his goods storage, exactly as if he had chosen the 'Sell goods' action (see page 9).

-> an image of a big bungalow with dark green roof.
+> Image illustrating a structure resembling a storage facility or warehouse, with an image of barrels or crates nearby, symbolizing goods ready for trade or sale

 #### Carpenter's Workshop (page 7)

 When a player adds a carpenter's workshop to his estate, he may immediately take _one beige-coloured_ building tile of his choice from any numbered depot _(not from the black depot!)_ and place it onto an empty storage space in the bot- tom left-hand corner of his board.

+>  Image illustrate a building with wooden structures and tools, suggesting construction or manufacturing.
+A small image of a yellow tile beside it represents the action of choosing a building tile.

 #### Church (page 7)

 When a player adds a church to his estate, he may immediately take _one_ mine (grey), "knowledge" (yellow) or castle (dark green) tile of his choice from any numbered depot _(not from the black depot!)_ and place it onto an empty storage space in the bottom left-hand corner of his board.

-> an image of a white one-storybuilding with a red zinc and a tall pillar
+> Image illustrating a church building with a steeple, along with small icons of a mine, book, and animals below it, indicating the choices available to the player.
 #### Market (page 7)

 When a player adds a market to his estate, he may immediately take _one_ ship (blue) _or_ animal (light green) tile of his choice from any numbered depot _(not from the black depot!)_ and place it onto an empty storage space in the bottom left-hand corner of his board.

-> an image of numerous bungalows
+> Image illustrating a marketplace with various goods, alongside icons of animals and a ship, representing the types of tiles that can be chosen. an image of numerous bungalows

 #### Boarding House (page 7)

 When a player adds a boarding house to his estate, he immediately takes 4 worker tiles from the general supply and adds them to his own.

-> worker tiles are the cards with an image of a human being (man)
+> Image of a modest house with multiple doors or rooms, symbolizing a lodging or temporary residence, with four worker tiles depicted below, indicating a recruitment or workforce benefit.

 #### Bank (page 7)